 Parking: There is a free car park at the Fountains Abbey and Studley Royal Visitor Centre, a ten minute walk from the church.
 The Studley Royal Deer Park car park is closer to the church but is pay and display.

-Dogs: Dogs on leads are welcome outside the church, but only guide dogs are permitted inside the church.
+Dogs: Dogs on short leads are welcome outside the church, but only guide dogs are permitted inside the church.

 Plan a Great Day Out